 Methodology & Assumptions

 The Net Income Change Calculator (NICC) calculates a family's net income at 5 different earnings levels.
 The user specifies the starting earnings level and how much the earnings should change.
 The user also specifies all other key characteristics of the family.
-NICC applies the tax and transfer rules used in each program and each state and displays the results in both tabular and graphical form.
+NICC applies the tax and benefit rules used in each program and each state and displays the results in both tabular and graphical form.
+The tax and benefit rules used in the calculations are the rules that were in place in 2012; that is the most recent year for which a full set of policy details (including state-level details for state income taxes and other programs with extensive state-level variation) was available.

 Tax and Transfer Programs Analyzed by NICC